Ринчeн гуайн энэ зохиолыг англи хэлээр орчуулсан байна, урьд нь огт сонсоогүй уншаагүй өгүүллэг байна.

 Finally, the master indicated with a slight movement of his head that the alloy was ready.
 Soon both of them, teacher and disciple, began to pour into the mould the stream of the fusion of the bronze in the pot.
 Listening to the sound of the stream running into the mould, which indicated that the metal was casting well their faces lit with a joy that made them forget fatigue and strain.
 In a minute they noticed wrinkles forming on the surface of the bronze.
 At last the ingot was ready and they sat down to have a rest for a moment.
 The young man took his brown wooden bowl out of his bosom and poured himself tea, which he began to sip with pleasure, blowing carefully to cook it, and wiped the perspiration off his forehead.The master also picked his bowl up from the sandal wood table and took a few sips of the cooled tea.
 Then he reached for the bronze bell standing on the trunk behind his back and rang it.
 Slow steps were heard outside, and the cook entered the ger with a basin and a jug of water in his hands.
 Placing the basin on the ground by the door he stood at the lintel bolding up the jug in the right hand and waiting for his teacher to wash himself.
 The master took off his smock and washed his hand and face.
 Then he made room for his disciple that he might do the same and put on his gown.
 While he was resting the cook carried away the basin and jug, soon he returned with a dish of meal and a tureen of rice soup, and went out noiselessly.
 The master ate little and pushed the dish towards his assistant, then he reached for the tea but the disciple respectfully hastened to pour tea for him, the handle of teapot with both hands.

--Teacher, you have eaten little today, -he said to the master.
+-Teacher, you have eaten little today, -he said to the master.-I am full up, -the master answered, -you must have supper.

 Watching his disciple Undur Gegen recalled how the three of them used to sit down to that table to have supper in deep silence.
 Without his beloved wife who used to bring joy and light into the ger he felt lonely.
 His past life came into his memory, it seemed to him that he saw the face of the old Tibetan bishop who had welcomed him back from his journey.
 It was dark, as sandlewood, lined with deep wrinkles.
 He met him with gloating smile and opened his thin dark purple lips widely showing the yellow teeth.
 The froglike mouth grinned maliciously.
 Never before had the old Tibetan bowed so servilely and spitefully.
 The other obese Tibetan lamas of the old bishop’s suite also gloated over his misfortune.
 Only his favourite disciple bending before his teacher in a respectful bow felt sorry for him.
 Everything was clear to Undur Gegen.
 His heart was filled with compassion on her.
 When he stepped over the threshold of the large ger he immediately saw the Sutar; «Banzaragch» written on the palmtree leaves by Zanchubii, the teacher of Bogd Dzonkhopa, on the orphaned couch of the woman who had passed away.
 All formal greetings had been uttered and a few sips of tea served, Undur Gegen asked: